 One of the most common questions for beginner gardeners is whether lavenders or any variety of lavender is able to grow in shadier conditions.

-Lavenders do not grow well in shade.
+Lavenders do not grow well in the shade.
 Lavenders require full sun and drier conditions in terms of humidity and drainage.
-Lavenders that receive less then 6 hours of sun in the growing season produce less flowers, poor growth and can die.
+Lavenders that receive less than 6 hours of sun in the growing season produce fewer flowers, poor growth, and can die.

 Whilst you certainly do not have to live in the Mediterranean to grow lavenders you must imitate the conditions in order to grow lavenders that flower and exude their distinctive fragrance.